General Butt Naked: Wartime actions

-In late 1993 or 1994, ULIMO, in part due to ethnic tensions, split into two rival factions: ULIMO-J, led by Krahn commander Roosevelt Johnson, and ULIMO-K, under Mandinka commander G. V. Kromah.
+In late 1993 or 1994, ULIMO, partly due to ethnic tensions, split into two rival factions: ULIMO-J, which was led by Roosevelt Johnson, and ULIMO-K, which was under the command of G. V. Kromah.
 Blahyi supported ULIMO-J, which funded him and his fighters.
 On 6 April 1996, the NPFL and ULIMO-K, which had both allied with each other, launched an operation to arrest Johnson in his Monrovia residence, "leading to one of the most ferocious battles of the war".
 Blahyi and other ULIMO-J warlords resisted the operation, and one bystander witnessed him standing atop a truck during the battle, holding an assault rifle with one hand and the severed genitals of a man in his other hand.
 A ceasefire ended the fighting after hundreds of people were killed.

 Blahyi claimed to have received a vision of Jesus in July 1996, which he credited with ending his involvement in armed conflict.
 In his autobiography, he wrote that the incident occurred after he had murdered a three-year-old girl and cut out her heart: "When I looked back, I saw a man standing there... who told [me] 'Repent and live, or refuse and die.'"
 He left his unit, leaving his fighters to fend for themselves, and started sleeping in one of the pews of a local church.
 The church's pastor summoned his congregation, and together they prayed to God, requesting him to cure Blahyi of his "demonic powers".
 Blahyi subsequently went to see his superiors in ULIMO-J, handing over his weapons and charms and stating that "My new Commander is Jesus Christ."